packit/packit.dev/content/posts/copr-srpms.md

 We also decided that presence of this key in the config will be for some period an indicator to build the SRPMs in Copr.
 With this approach, anyone can configure their dependencies and play with adding and adjusting them as needed without directly breaking the builds in their repository.
-When the builds in the PR pass, the configuration change can be merged and the new approach used for the whole repository.
+When the builds in the PR pass, the configuration change can be merged and the new approach will be used for the whole repository.
 We wanted to kick off this process and therefore started opening PRs with dependencies configuration for projects that use the RPM builds functionality the most.
-During this phase, you can reach out to us with your feedback and we can improve it even more!
+During this phase, you can reach out to us with your feedback, so we can improve it even more!

 As a next step, we use the new approach for GitHub app installations made since September 6, 2022.